 One such piece of imaging software is Nik Software’s Color Efex Pro.
-(Please note that Nik is a US based company hence the mis-spelling of Colour ) ;-) The software is a plugin which can be used (depending on which version you get) with Photoshop, Lightroom or Aperture.
+(Please note that Nik is a US-based company hence the mis-spelling of Colour ) 😉 The software is a plugin that can be used (depending on which version you get) with Photoshop, Lightroom or Aperture.
 The effects available in CFX Pro could no doubt be achieved through careful use of Photoshop’s own filters but the ease of use in the Nik plugin makes it an interesting and useful product.
-Having used the plugin for a few weeks now, I’m impressed by the intuitive user interface, the responsiveness and the efficiency in terms of time spent at the computer.
+Having used the plugin for a few weeks now, I’m impressed by the intuitive user interface, responsiveness, and efficiency in terms of time spent at the computer.

 …. and here is the reprocessed image using CFX Pro….

 .…..
 I think you’ll agree a fairly dramatic difference.

 Whether the new version is preferable or not is really a matter of personal taste.
 I think when I presented the original image, I made the comment that it was an “impressionist” interpretation or words to that effect.
 Well in the new version we’ve moved even further from a strict documentary image to something that is really taking some liberties!
 The colours are not realistic by any means and maybe the image is now more about evoking a feeling rather than being a strict record of what was there.
 Make up your own mind about whether you like this approach or not, for me, I feel like I now have two very different images both of which I like in different ways.
 In any case, it’s an interesting example of what can be achieved in a few keystrokes with the plugin.